 - Lambdadelta from Umineko: When They Cry is this.
 She can create BLACK HOLES.

-- This is the heroine's (as well as several antagonists) power in Gravity Rush.
+- This is the heroine's (as well as one antagonist's) power in Gravity Rush.
 Complete with a Gravity Cat.
 Those with this power are referred to as "Shifters" by the city folk.